steunix/passweaver-api/docs/index.md

 User passwords are hashed using bcrypt algorythm.

-Items are encrypted at rest in the database using AES-GCM, using a master key that is read **from the environment variable `PASSWEAVERAPI_MASTER_KEY`**: there is no other way to get the master key and this is fully intentional, in order to leave the responsability of safely keeping your master key secret completely **up to you**.
+Items are encrypted at rest in the database using AES-GCM, using a master key that is read from the file defined in `master_key_file` config entry: there is no other way to get the master key and this is fully intentional, in order to leave the responsability of safely keeping your master key secret completely **up to you**.

 **WARNING**: as with any other software using asymmetric encryption, if you loose your master key you're **completely screwed** and there is no way to recover encrypted data.
 So be sure you keep your master key safe and *properly backed up*.